vmware-ibm-jil/vcd_toolkit_for_openshift/README.md

 •	Each vCD Organization includes one or more OrgVDCs

-•	Tenant Administrator will be able to provision one or more OCP instances within each OrgVDC
+•	Tenant Administrator will be able to provision one or more OCP clusters within each OrgVDC

 **Installation Process Overview**

-This repository contains artifacts to create Red Hat OpenShift ("OCP") clusters on vCD.
-Once all the required environment variables are populated with valid values, this install process creates ignition files for the deployemnt and updates the DNS server (see prerequisite below).
+This repository contains artifacts to create OCP clusters on vCD.
+Once all the required environment variables are populated with valid values, this install process creates ignition files for the deployment and updates the DNS server (see prerequisite below).
 It then creates the following VMs within the specified vCD Organization/OrgVDC using the Terraform vCloud Director provider.

 * Loadbalancer
 * Bootstrap